 The Ranging Trigger Subtype subfield value in the Trigger Dependent Common Info field of the Ranging Trigger frame, see Table 9-56 (Ranging Trigger Subtype subfield encoding(11az)), signals the Ranging Trigger frame subvariants, which can be one of five frame types: Poll, Sounding, Secure Sounding, Report, and Passive Sounding Ranging Trigger frame.

 The format of the Trigger Dependent Common Info subfield for the Poll, Sounding, Secure Sounding, and Report Ranging Trigger frame, is shown in Figure 9-101 (Trigger Dependent Common Info subfield format for the Ranging Trigger subvariants Poll, Sounding, Secure Sounding, and Report(11az)).
-The Token field in the Trigger Dependent Common Info subfield is used in a Poll Ranging Trigger frame to match it with the partial TSF time in a following Ranging NDP Announcement frame.
-It is reserved in all other Ranging Trigger subvariants.
+The Token subfield in the Trigger Dependent Common Info subfield is used in a Poll Ranging Trigger frame to match it with the partial TSF time in a following Ranging NDP Announcement frame.
+It is reserved in all other Ranging Trigger frame subvariants.